 Let’s look at each one.

-1. Develop the right cultural mindset.
 We have all heard the adage “Culture eats strategy for lunch.”
 It is a well-known principle that will shut down any effort that tries to bring about an unwelcome change.
 The cultural mindset of the organization needs to show support for employee engagement, inclusion, and transparency in communication before employees will willingly bring their hidden talents to life in pursuit of an organization’s goals and objectives.
 It is the necessary foundation upon which all future agile efforts are built.
 Assess your organization’s culture before you begin to ensure you have the essential infrastructure that will open the channel to deeper levels of employee engagement.

 We were working with an executive marketing leader in a Fortune 200 company.
 She was struggling to close a sale with a major client.
 Weeks and months had gone by without the client making a commitment.
-He always seemed to need more data, information and never got around to making a decision.
+He always seemed to need more data and information and never got around to making a decision.

 One day in a conversation, he mentioned the fact that he was a yogi (a practitioner of yoga).
-And how yoga was such an essential part to his life.
+And how yoga was such an essential part of his life.
 On the surface of this, it appeared irrelevant to the sales process.

 But when she returned to her office, she remembered that two of her subordinates were also involved in yoga.
 She wondered, why not connect those on her team who practiced yoga, with her client.
 Once she started this, she was amazed how quickly the client signed the deal.